Spanish police search for passengers who fled plane after emergency landing in Mallorca

 (CNN) — Spanish authorities have arrested 12 people who were part of a group of 21 passengers that fled a plane after it was forced to make an emergency landing at Palma airport on the Balearic island of Mallorca, Spain, state news agency EFE reports.
 The incident took place on an AirArabia flight from Morocco to Turkey, which was re-routed to Palma on Friday, due to a medical emergency.

-According to EFE one of the detained passengers faked a diabetic coma to facilitate the escape of 20 other people.
+According to EFE, one of the detained passengers faked a diabetic coma to facilitate the escape of 20 other people.
 When the plane landed, the group fled the aircraft and ran through the tarmac, the Spanish government's delegate in the Balearics, Aina Calvo, told reporters.

+A video shared by Jorge Campos, leader of the far-right party VOX in the Balearic islands shows several passengers fleeing a AirArabia flight after the plane landed in Spain's Palma de Mallorca airport on Friday over what authorities say was a "fake" health emergency.

 "It's usual that we receive these kind of requests for emergency landings, when a passenger is sick and the captain decides it's important to land.
 What is not usual and is unheard of, is that we see 21 people running on the airport's tarmac," Calvo said.